pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/00-prerequisites.rst

-For trying the exercises in this tutorial, we recommend using **GitHub Codespaces**, a cloud-based development environment that is quick to set up and requires no local installation of software
+For trying the exercises in this tutorial, we recommend using **GitHub Codespaces**, a cloud-based development environment that is quick to set up and requires no local installation of software.
-(except you will need **Google Chrome** in order to view the experiment as a participant).
 All you need for this is a `GitHub account <https://github.com/>`_.
 We will show you how to set up a Codespace at the relevant point in the tutorial.

+Please also make sure you have **Google Chrome** installed, as we currently only support Chrome as a participant browser.